March 30, 2026 • By William Timlen

 Conclusion: Keep Playing

 I don't play chess because I'm trying to become a grandmaster.
 At this point in my life, I play because it's become a sort of laboratory for understanding how humans think strategically.
-And that laboratory has enriched not just my game, but my writing, my analysis, and my approach to problems in general.
+And that laboratory has enriched not just my game, but my approach to problems in general.

-So whether you call me William Timlen or Bill, whether you encounter my work at Timlen Legal Lens or on this chess blog, know that there's a direct line connecting my favorite chess openings to how I approach everything else.
+So whether you call me William Timlen or Bill, know that there's a direct line connecting my favorite chess openings to how I approach everything else.
 The games we play, the openings we choose—they matter more than we realize.

 What are your favorite chess openings?
 What do they say about how you think?
 I'd love to hear about it.
 Until next Thursday's game at the Jersey club, keep playing.

 About the Author: William Timlen, also known as Bill Timlen, is a chess enthusiast from New York / New Jersey Area.
-When not writing about chess, Bill Timlen works as a True Crime Writer & Legal Tech Blogger at Timlen Legal Lens.
+When not writing about chess, Bill Timlen works as a Tax Partner & CPA at William S. Timlen, CPA.